 THE FINE ARTS PROGRAM.
-The program for the Bachelor of Fine Arts is normally four years, during which time 58 semester credits must be completed in the required academic courses in the University and 96 semester credits in the technical work of the Academy.
-The student must also be in the Advanced Studio at the Academy to receive a degree.
+The program for the Bachelor of Fine Arts and the Master of Fine Arts degrees is normally five years, during which time 58 semester credits must be completed in the required academic courses in the University and 96 semester credits in the technical work of the Academy.

 Advanced standing for academic work up to 22 semester credits may be allowed by the University.
 For previous technical study of the Fine Arts the Academy may allow credit up to 48 semester credits of the 96 required.
-At the University 12 credits must be taken in history of art of which at least 2 credits must be in 500 courses, (Graduate work) at University.
-Students may also receive a Master of Fine Arts degree by working at University and Academy.